Khushi2405/645-Final-Project_Spring25/README.md

 ## Dataset

-The IMDB dataset can be downloaded from the official IMDB Developer portal:
+The IMDB title.basics.tsv dataset can be downloaded from the official IMDB Developer portal:
 [IMDB Non-Commercial Datasets](https://developer.imdb.com/non-commercial-datasets/)

 # Instructions for Running the Code